Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Texel RateThe GeForce GTX 780 Ti should be a lot (approximately 42%) better at AF than the GeForce RTX 3060. (explain)
+Texel RateThe GeForce GTX 780 Ti should be a lot (more or less 42%) faster with regards to texture filtering than the GeForce RTX 3060. (explain)

-Pixel RateIf running with high levels of AA is important to you, then the GeForce RTX 3060 is the winner, by far. (explain)
+Pixel RateIf running with a high screen resolution is important to you, then the GeForce RTX 3060 is a better choice, by a large margin. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison